KudryashevLab/TomoBEAR/README.md

 * write an e-mail to [Misha Kudryashev](mailto:misha.kudryashev@gmail.com) or [Artsemi Yushkevich](mailto:Artsemi.Yushkevich@mdc-berlin.de);
 * start a discussion in [Discussions](https://github.com/KudryashevLab/TomoBEAR/discussions);

 If you wish to contribute, please, fork this repository and make a pull request back with your changes and a short description.
+For further details on contribution plase read our [contribution guidelines](CONTRIBUTING.md).

 ## Citation

 If you use `TomoBEAR` or its parts in your research, please **cite both** `TomoBEAR` and **all external software packages** which you have used under `TomoBEAR`.

-The `TomoBEAR` modules dependencies on third-party software are listed on the page [Modules](https://github.com/KudryashevLab/TomoBEAR/wiki/Modules.md) and the list of the corresponding references to cite is located on the page [Additional Software Citation](https://github.com/KudryashevLab/TomoBEAR/wiki/Additional-Software-Citation.md).
+The `TomoBEAR` modules dependencies on third-party software are listed on the page [Modules](https://github.com/KudryashevLab/TomoBEAR/wiki/Modules.md) and the list of the corresponding references to cite is located on the page [External Software](https://github.com/KudryashevLab/TomoBEAR/wiki/External-Software.md).

 ## Acknowledgements